 Today, in the 1962 Dominican Rite Calendar, we make a commemoration of Blessed John of Vercelli, 6th Master General of the Order.
 The Advent ferial office is prayed, according to the rubrics, and the commemoration of Blessed John is made at Lauds and Vespers, since his is a privileged commemoration.
 In addition, a second commemoration is made of SS.
 Cyriacus, Largus, and Smaragdus, Martyrs.
-At Pretiosa, the obits of Thomas Turco of Cremona, 56th Master General of the Order and Alexander Vincent Jandel of Nancy in France, 73rd Master General of the Order are read.
+At Pretiosa, the obit of Thomas Turco of Cremona, 56th Master General of the Order is read.

 Although Humbert de Romans is generally regarded as the “father” of the Dominican Rite of Mass and Office, it was Blessed John of Vercelli who, in the year 1267, petitioned Pope Clement IV to formally approve the Dominican Office.
 Pope Clement IV did so in the Bull "Consurgit in nobis", issued on July 7, 1267.
 He is also the founder of the Holy Name Society.